Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 How to update your home for spring: swap out throw pillows and blankets

-This is one of the easiest and most obvious ways to give your home a quick and simple update for any season!
+New pillows are one of the easiest and most simple ways to give your home a quick and simple update for any season!
 For spring, part of my pillow and blanket swap really involves just lightning everything.

 Here are a few tips for switching your throw pillows and throw blankets to spring: